WangJian981002/GF-CSL/docs/GETTING_STARTED.md

 #UCAS-AOD
 CUDA_VISIBLE_DEVICES=0,1 python train_ucas.py --datadir ./DOTA_devkit/datasets/UCAS_AOD/train --model 50 --input_size 640
 ```
+`--input_size ` is long side resolution during training,  which must be divisible by 32.

 NOTE: For training the HRSC2016 and UCAS-AOD datasets: To make the angle prediction branch converge faster, we train only the angle branch for the first 10 epochs, which is achieved by resetting the other task loss weights to 0.
 After 10 epochs the training process returned to normal.

 ## Visualize